alessandrorepola/floss/docs/DOCUMENTATION_GUIDE.md

 3. Study configuration management options
 4. Implement monitoring and reporting

-This comprehensive documentation suite ensures that PyFault can be effectively used across different roles, skill levels, and use cases, from simple fault localization tasks to advanced research applications and enterprise integrations.
+This comprehensive documentation suite ensures that floss can be effectively used across different roles, skill levels, and use cases, from simple fault localization tasks to advanced research applications and enterprise integrations.